 “Some tell me what makes them press red, others won’t.
 You get more info when it’s anonymous“.

-Others brought up things like not having enough supplies in their trucks, meaning they can’t provide the best customer service possible.”
+Others brought up things like not having enough supplies in their trucks, meaning they can’t provide the best customer service possible.

 “Help me prioritize!
 What do we fix first?”

 “What are our employees most upset about?
 I’m trying to figure it out based on their feedback.
-Now I need their help to prioritize”, Scott adds with an enthusiastic voice.
+Now I need their help to prioritize”, he adds with an enthusiastic tone.

 “And we still have to figure out how to manage the sound as we have concrete floors.
-Then lunch time arrives and there are not enough places for people to sit down…”
+Then lunchtime arrives and there are not enough places for people to sit down…”

 Do you think it’s fluffy?

 “I was always fearful that people would say this is crap but they don’t!
 I didn’t want them to think it was fluffy or corny.”

 Employee Morale on the Balanced Scorecard

 “If we had spoken ten days ago I would have said hey, our employee mood is much better than a year ago!
-But like I said, last week was really red as we were moving office.”
+But like I said, last week was really red as we were moving head office.”

 When I ask why he thinks their employee morale is up since last year, he mentions a few things:

-“We actually don’t have enough employees right now, which may be one of the root cause of some other issues… causing people to press red.”
+“We actually don’t have enough employees right now, which may be one of the root causes of some other issues… causing people to press red.”

-“We also made some management changes.
-We have some new managers in place that are holding employees more accountable.
+“We have some new managers in place that are holding employees more accountable.
 Good people appreciate that.”

 When our leadership team reviews our balanced scorecard…

 “Sometimes we have heated discussions about the best plan of action!”

 “Retention has been a real problem the last 4 weeks and you feel that the morale is down a bit.”

-Better discussions at leadership meetings
+Better discussions at Leadership Meetings

 “Last week we had more red pulses than in the last 3 months.
 It’s real!
 We are literally hearing it and seeing it on the Celpax device.”

-“With this system, it’s clear that our employee morale is down.
+“With this system, it’s clear that our employee morale is down, and we can pinpoint where.
 I so much appreciate that.
 It’s simple and easy and exactly what I was looking for”, the COO concludes.